Badee2000/hr-agency/README.md

 A web-based platform built with **Django**, designed for HR agencies to manage operations, user roles, and intelligent communication in one place.

+# Note: The code is in development enviroment stage and has not been updated for production.
 ---

 ## ✨ Features